 This modified Eucharistic Prayer, which we know now as Eucharistic Prayer Two, became the pattern for all subsequent Eucharistic Prayers composed after the Council; hence the reason why they all have exactly the same outline or map, as we said.
-As well as the four Eucharistic Prayers we are very familiar with, several others have been created, some for general use, some for use with children, some to be used at special times like Advent and Lent.
+As well as the four Eucharistic Prayers we are very familiar with, several others have been created, some for general use, some for use with children, some for special times like Advent and Lent.
 And as the years go by, more no doubt will be composed.
 But all theses Eucharistic Prayers, with the exception of Eucharistic Prayer One, either have followed or will follow the same pattern, the same route as Eucharistic Prayer Two, the prayer found in the writing of St Hypolitus and adapted by Dom Botte.

-So, for the rest of this treatment of the Eucharistic Prayers, I shall comment on the text of Eucharistic Prayer Two, leaving you to see how all the others match it, prayer for prayer, idea for idea, but each one in its own individuality expressing the one great Mystery of Faith.
+So, for the rest of this treatment of the Eucharistic Prayers, I shall comment on the text of Eucharistic Prayer Two, leaving you to see how all the others match it, prayer for prayer, idea for idea, but each one expressing in its own individuality the one great Mystery of Faith.

-32. PREFACE
+38. PREFACE

 I still have the missal given me when I was ten, rather battered now but much loved.
-In those early days, and to be honest for many further years, I couldn't understand why the Preface of the Mass came, unlike any other preface I had ever come across, right in the middle and not at the dry beginning.
+In those early days, and to be honest for many further years, I couldn't understand why the Preface of the Mass came right in the middle and not at the very beginning, like any other preface I had ever come across.

-We call it the Preface of the Mass, but it is really the preface to the Eucharistic Prayer which it introduces.
-I am often tempted to, and very often do skip the preface of a book in my eagerness to get stuck into the red meat of its contents, but to pass over the Preface of the Eucharistic Prayer with little attention would be a big loss.
+We call it the Preface of the Mass, but it is really the preface to the Eucharistic Prayer, which it introduces.
+I am often tempted to, and very often do, skip the preface of a book in my eagerness to get stuck into it, but to pay scant attention to the Preface of the Eucharistic Prayer would be a considerable loss.